AGTGreg/AppBlocks/docs/_coverpage.md

 ![logo](/media/appblocks_logo.png)
 # AppBlocks

-> All you need to build your front-end in a small and lightweight package with no dependencies.
+> All you need to build micro apps for websites in a small and lightweight package.

 [GitHub](https://github.com/AGTGreg/AppBlocks.git)